D3B1RUM4N/D3B1RUM4N/README.md

 > This one work like *ModerationBot* But I use it on the discord server where i roleplay
 > The goal is to add fun things that can be used.
 Like when i play as a gang member the bot will be able to create crypted message to other gangs or anonyme messages
 > It is very experimental since I add things that go through my mind that could be fun.
 I just want to experiment Discord.js

-- L'adriatique | ``php Laravel``
-> A real project for a restaurant named L'Adriatique.
-Still under development.
-> It will be their website to display their menu.
-> They will have features for them to add new meals without any database programming experience.
-> I want their website to be as evolutionary as I can.
-> I prefer to keep the repository private to avoid leaking any data.

 #### School Project